Swimming in a hot volcano? A trip to Askja

 It’s a hike to Viti through the Askja caldera, across black sand dunes.
 And then, out of nowhere there it is; empty, vast, pale blue and breathtaking.
 A coach party has also spilled out across the sands and now it’s a race to the water.
 Then, an Olympian sprint down the steep muddy side of the giant crater, slip-sliding all the way in the afternoon heat.
 At the bottom of the slope, the Scandinavian half of the tourists strip off and wade in.
 The rest of us hide behind rocks to put on bathing suits, before plunging into the pale blue volcanic hot pool.

-Swimming in a volcano
+Swimming in a volcanic caldera

 So what’s it like to swim in a volcanic caldera?
 It’s both hot and cool depending on what you are standing on.
 It’s slimy underfoot, and completely intoxicating.
 It’s floating in a warm cloud, watching life happen from a distance.
 Tiny bubbles of water pop and spit in my ears, and I feel cocooned and small and insignificant, in this crater inside a crater, that burst onto this planet only a hundred or so years ago.